Colusa County hosting free flu shot clinic

-Colusa County Public Health will be hosting its annual flu clinic on Nov.
-3 at the Colusa County Fairgrounds from 10 a.m. to 3 p.m.
+Colusa County Public Health will be hosting its annual flu clinic today (Wednesday) at the Colusa County Fairgrounds from 10 a.m. to 3 p.m.
 This year’s free clinic will be held in a walk-thru format and pre-registration is not required, according to a county news release.

 The clinic will be at Festival Hall at the fairgrounds, 1303 10th St. (Highway 20), Colusa.
 Everyone six months and older should get a flu vaccine every season with rare exception, according to the Centers for Disease Control and Prevention.